Au Pair Frequently Asked Questions

 Q. How much does it cost to host an au pair?

 A. It probably costs less than you think!
-With Au Pair USA, the total cost of full-time, live-in child care is about $360 per week.
+With Au Pair USA, the total cost of full-time, live-in child care is as low as $355 per week.
 (That includes the au pair’s weekly stipend plus the program fee.)
 Even if you have more than one child, the rate stays the same.
 Review a full breakdown of Au Pair USA program costs and host family discounts for new and reapplying host families.

 Q. What does the Program Fee cover?